 Phone & Internet Access

 I have an acceptable Wifi internet included in my accommodation and don’t have excessive needs anyway.
 I also have internet in my workplace, so no extra charges there.
-So, all I do is each month buy a “on top” package of 3G Internet from AIS of 20 hours for 100 baht and most months I have plenty of hours left over.

 I don’t smoke, drink alcohol or coffee, so that is a massive money saver!!!
 You probably won’t be giving up your beer or spirits for me, so my budget life doesn’t include these “luxuries and relaxants”.
 However, I do know that many people “BYO” to many venues and whilst it’s not encouraged, I know it happens.
 Most venues will be happy to serve you mixers to go with your BYO, but sometimes they will ask a modest charge for you to BYO.
 Saying this, if you don’t want to take your bottle home or are planning to be a regular and you don’t finish your bottle that night they will keep it for you for next time.